 The goal of our research in the Artificial Pancreas Laboratory is to accelerate approval of the closed-loop/artificial endocrine pancreas for treatment of type 1 diabetes.
 By implementing closed-loop studies, we'll investigate, define, understand and develop physiological models of integrative physiology related to the insulin-glucose system.

-A better understanding of the insulin-glucose system as it relates to meals and physical activity and other factors, such as menstrual or sleep cycles, will help inform, develop, refine and validate personalized, state-of-the-art closed-loop artificial pancreas systems to improve the quality of life in people with type 1 diabetes.
-The lab wants to improve existing methods and develop innovative techniques to measure physiological parameters related to these variables.
+A better understanding of the insulin-glucose system as it relates to meals and physical activity and other factors, such as menstrual cycles or sleep cycles, helps inform, develop, refine and validate personalized, state-of-the-art closed-loop artificial pancreas systems to improve the quality of life in people with type 1 diabetes.
+We are committed to improving existing methods and developing innovative techniques to measure physiological parameters related to these variables.

-The lab's work is supported by the National Institutes of Health and was recently awarded funding to be part of a consortium to merge physiology, behavior and engineering approaches to optimize closed-loop systems and provide tight glucose control that can be applied in outpatient settings.
+Our lab's work is supported by a variety of extramural funding, including grants from the National Institute of Diabetes and Digestive and Kidney Diseases.
+Dr. Kudva also was awarded funding to be part of a consortium to merge physiology, behavior and engineering approaches to optimize closed-loop systems and provide tight glucose control that can be applied in outpatient settings.

 Dr. Kudva is an endocrinologist and a professor of medicine in the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Kudva's research is advancing treatment options for both adults and children with type 1 diabetes.
 He is also working to develop stem cell therapy and to improve outcomes for patients undergoing kidney transplant and pancreas transplant.